Bill Kazmaier: Professional wrestling career

 Inspired by Jim Thorpe, Kazmaier sought to transfer his talents to other sports, trying out for the NFL's Green Bay Packers in 1981.
 He also trained as a wrestler with Verne Gagne and Brad Rheingans, and entered professional wrestling in 1986, with a WWF match in Calgary, Alberta on November 10, 1986, defeating David Barbie.
 During the 1980s, he had wrestled for promotions such as Stampede Wrestling in Canada and Continental Championship Wrestling in America.
 He would also wrestle for Fighting Network RINGS in Japan in early 1991.

 His biggest national exposure came when he debuted for World Championship Wrestling in the summer of 1991.
 He received several shots at Lex Luger's WCW World Heavyweight Championship but failed to win the title.
 He also briefly teamed with Rick Steiner, only to lose to The Enforcers in a tournament final for the WCW World Tag Team Championship.
 At Halloween Havoc 1991, in Chattanooga, he beat Oz by submission.
 At the 1991 Starrcade Battlebowl: The Lethal Lottery, Kazmaier and his partner Jushin "Thunder" Liger defeated Diamond Dallas Page and Mike Graham in Norfolk, Virginia.
 While in WCW, Kazmaier also wrestled for New Japan Pro-Wrestling.
 In NJPW, his theme music was "Poundcake" by Van Halen.
+He retired from wrestling in 1992.

 Life after competition

 Kazmaier opened a fitness club, Kaz Fitness Center, in Auburn, Alabama in the early 1980s.
 The gym closed in 2005.
 Kazmaier then opened, and continues to operate, S.W.A.T. gym in Opelika, Alabama.
 Both served as a place for him to train and as headquarters for DynaKaz Inc., Kazmaier's own exercise equipment import-export company, which markets fitness products worldwide.

 On retiring from active competition in the 1990s, Kazmaier was hired as a co-commentator for the American ESPN broadcast of the annual World's Strongest Man competition along with Todd Harris and 2006 World's Strongest Man winner Phil Pfister.
 He also comments in the British broadcast.

-Kazmaier considers his most important contributions to public life to be his work as a motivational speaker for 3D Sports Tech, addressing school and YMCA groups.
+Kazmaier has worked as a motivational speaker for 3D Sports Tech, addressing school and YMCA groups.
 "I can and I will" is the message he conveys to inspire young people to lead healthier and more productive lives.